jscruggs/metric_fu/README.md

 At this time, the gem is published on rubygems.org as bf4-metric_fu

+There is also a related bf4-metrical gem published

 The japgolly-Saikuro fork is a part of an attempt to get metric_fu working in a modern Ruby environment, specifically compatibility with Ruby 1.9 and Bundler.